Ananym/welcome-to-nexus/misc/terminology.md

 - "Bonsu"
   - Bonus [Carnage](community/carnage-events.md) event, i.e. held off-schedule

+- Sades
+  - Crusades, a specific type of balanced carnage event (players reduced to same base stats)

 - Sc
   - Scourge, a curse spell
   - (Looking for / aiming to join a group as someone focusing on cursing mobs)